Gelix/HubitatTailwind/README.md

 1. Create a new driver for the Tailwind controller using https://raw.githubusercontent.com/Gelix/HubitatTailwind/main/tailwinddriver.groovy
 2. Create a new driver for the child device using https://raw.githubusercontent.com/Gelix/HubitatTailwind/main/tailwinddriver-child.groovy
 3. Create a virtual device on Hubitat with Tailwind Garage Door as the device type
-4. Set the Tailwind IP of your controller and the number of doors it controls, along with the polling interval.
+4. Set the Tailwind Controller IP of your controller and the number of doors it controls, along with the polling interval.
 5. Start using.
 You can assign the children devices (named <ip of controller : DoorNumber> to a dashboard to control them directly, or use in rules.